 Outputs from this research

-Foxcroft, Nigel H., Souls and Shamans: The Kaleidoscopic Vision of Malcolm Lowry, Lanham, MD: Lexington Books (work in progress).
+Foxcroft, Nigel H., Souls and Shamans: The Kaleidoscopic Vision of Malcolm Lowry, Lanham, MD: Lexington Books (forthcoming).

 Foxcroft, Nigel H., ‘From the Zapotecs to the Aztecs: The Day of the Dead and the Cosmic and Shamanic Phantoms of Malcolm Lowry’.
 In Josiane Paccaud-Huguet (ed), La Fureur et la Grâce: Lectures de Malcolm Lowry.
 In series: Carrefour des lettres modernes, Paris: Classiques Garnier, 2017, 73-83 (ISBN 978-2-406-06591-3).